Benefits of Restorative Dental Care for Kids

 In cases where decay is so extensive that the tooth is unrestorable, it will need to be extracted.
 A space maintainer is a stainless steel band and loop that is used to preserve the space for the permanent tooth until it erupts.
 If a space maintainer is not used, the teeth on either side can drift over into space created by the missing tooth and obstruct the eruption of the permanent tooth.
 Without using a space maintainer, crowding will also occur, and this is a difficult problem that will require orthodontic treatment to correct.
 Space maintainers are temporary and will be removed once the permanent tooth erupts or the teeth beside it become loose.

-Be sure to contact your favorite kid’s dentist, Pearly Smiles Pediatric Dentistry in Torrance, California if your child needs restorative dental care!
+Be sure to contact your favorite kid’s dentist, South Bay pediatric dentistry in Torrance, Pearly Smiles Pediatric Dentistry, if your child needs restorative dental care!